How to add a Gmail Alias

 - If no one needs to reply using the email alias address, you do not need to add the alias to Front.
 You only need to have the primary Gmail account added to Front.

-- If only a single person should be able to send using the alias address, you’ll want to add the alias address to that individual’s workspace.
+- If only a single person should be able to send using the alias address, you’ll want to add the alias address to that person's individual inbox.

-- If a group of people should be able to send using the alias address, you’ll want to add the alias address in the team workspace.
+- If a group of people should be able to send using the alias address, you’ll want to add the alias address to a team inbox.

 Front recommends you convert your alias into a Google Group.
 Google Groups are free to create and will make it easier for you to manage emails sent to your current alias address.
 Check out more information about Google Groups here.